tdeekens/msc-thesis/interview-transcriptions/markdown/OPO-2.md

 ### Is it easy enough then for teams to spread the knowledge again if they specialise?

-Yeah I think so, it depends on what you mean by specialise cause I think everybody is sort of hired as a node verification or system or designer from the beginning so I think it is sort of better to keep that comfort zone.
-And when you want to have personal development it is normally within that area but you can broaden your knowledge that you also can do system work and node verification work but... so sort of but I don't think that anybody could say: OK I know I am the system guy, I can't be part of the implementation or the node verification sort of both.
+Yeah I think so, it depends on what you mean by specialise because I think everybody is sort of hired as a node verification or system or designer from the beginning so I think it is sort of better to keep that comfort zone.
+And when you want to have personal development it is normally within that area but you can broaden your knowledge that you also can do system work and node verification work but... so sort of... but I don't think that anybody could say: OK I know I am the system guy, I can't be part of the implementation or the node verification.
+So sort of both.

 ### How should a team member then learn into other fields that he's not part of.
 So he kind of knows what the other person is doing, could maybe take over his job?